ओं श्रीगुरुभ्यो नमः।

 oṁ śrī gurubhyo namaḥ|

-Arsha Vijnana Gurukulam is an institute for study of
+Arsha Vijnana Gurukulam is an institute for the study of

 Indian Philosophy, Indian Culture, Sanskrit and Yoga founded by